-These findings are NOT unique to Casino Rama, and should serve as a warning to confirm that you (or your clients) are protected from this type of exposure by confirming:
+These findings are NOT unique to Casino Rama.
+Don’t let your business fall victim to a class-action lawsuit.
+Let this serve as a warning to ensure that you and your clients are protected from this type of exposure by confirming:

 - What data do we have that should be protected?

 - What protections are currently in place, and would they be found “insufficient” in the event of legal action or audit?
 Are we doing regular testing to confirm their effectiveness?

 - How will we determine if a breach occurs?